By Monica Harvey for RTBR

 Pulled Muscles – Common pulled muscles include hamstrings, quadriceps and groin.
 To recover from pulled muscles, you’ll want to rest, ice, compress and elevate.

 Blisters – Blisters can be caused by the friction between your shoes and socks, new shoes or sweaty feet.
-Again, the best way to prevent blisters are by wearing the proper footwear.
+Again, the best way to prevent blisters is by wearing proper footwear.
 Make sure your shoes are a good fit for you and wear breathable, sweat-wicking socks.
 You could also try using a powder or tape to prevent blisters.

 Tips for Injuries